qrzn23/min/wip/magick/content.md

 centration in Ajna than to increase so excessively the length of Kumbhakam as this is dangerous if rashly undertaken.

-(2) Walk slowly in a quiet place ; realise that the legs are moving, and study their movements.
+(2) Walk slowly in a quiet place; realise that the legs are moving, and study their movements.
 Understand thoroughly that these movements are due to nerve messages sent down from the brain, and that the controlling power lies in the Ajna.
 The legs